Sanjay-Steephanraj/EDA-on-Dataset/Readme.md

 	this will open a new tab in your default browser with the streamlit app running locally.

 Usage

  	Upload Data: Click on the "Choose a .csv file" button to upload your dataset.
 	Profile Report: Navigate to the "Profile Report" tab to generate data statistics and visualizations.
 	Feature Engineering: Switch to the "Feature Engineering" tab to perform feature transformations and visualize the results.

-Screenshots
-	Include screenshots of your app here to provide a visual representation of how it works.

 Dependencies
 List the Python packages used in your project: